 Place a negative or an object onto the prepared paper.
 A piece of glass over the top will help keep the image sharp.
 You then leave the paper to expose in sunlight or under a UV lamp.
 The exposure time will depend on how bright the light is, so you will need to do some testing.
 The paper will begin to change colour during exposure.
 The exposed part of the paper will turn a pale bronze colour, this will let you know the print is ready to wash.

 4. Wash Your Print

-Finally, rinse the paper in water for 2 minutes and you will see the colours reversed.
+Finally, rinse the paper in water for 2 minutes and you will see the colours reverse.
 This will also fix your exposed image and make it safe to view in daylight.
 If you do not have water to hand, place your exposed paper back in a box to wash later.

 Here Are Some Tips